-The following sections describe the proposed method, in which the exact gradients for each parameter of filter $f$ are derived and expressed in a form that can be computed efficiently.
-Our method aligns most with the instantaneous backpropagation algorithms proposed in~\cite{bhattacharya_optimization_nodate, forgione_dynonet_2021, yu_singing_2023}, extending their contributions to a time-varying all-pole filter that can be used in various recursive filters.
-We refer to this method as the time-domain (TD) method.
+The following sections describe the proposed method, in which the exact gradients for each parameter of filter $f_{\mathbf{a}(n)}$ are derived and expressed in a form that can be computed efficiently.
+Our method aligns most with the instantaneous backpropagation algorithms proposed in~\cite{bhattacharya_optimization_nodate, forgione_dynonet_2021, yu_singing_2023}, generalising their contributions to a time-varying all-pole filter that can be used in various recursive filters and time-varying audio systems.
+We refer to this method as the time domain (TD) method.